linux4sam/egt/CONTRIBUTING.md

 ## Coding Style

-The C++ coding style of the EGT project mostly adhere's to the Allman style with a couple exceptions.
+The C++ coding style of the EGT project mostly adheres to the Allman style with a couple exceptions.
 This coding style is enforced throughout the codebase.

-<a href="http://astyle.sourceforge.net/">Astyle</a> is used to enforce this
-coding style with the *scripts/style.sh* script.
+[Astyle](http://astyle.sourceforge.net/) is used to enforce this coding style with the *scripts/style.sh* script.
 This can be automatically executed for all of the source code with a make target by typing: